 Neighbourhood Officers will have regular contact with you.
-They will visit you to make sure that you are doing ok in your home and if there are any problems they can then work with you to fix them or help you to find another service that can support you or give you advice.
+They will visit you to make sure that you are doing okay in your home and to work with you to fix problems or help you to find another service that can support you or give you advice.

 Officers will conduct at least one customer wellbeing and tenancy visit per year.
 This visit is to make sure that you are managing well in your home and there are no problems with your tenancy.
 Officers can visit you more often if you need support to be able to stay in your home.
 They can also give you advice if your home doesn't suit you anymore.

 We can support you in education, employment and training by organising services to help you reach your goals.

 It is important that you meet with your Neighbourhood Officer in your home.